top of page

 MARRIAGES IN JAPAN

-Foreign citizens must present a certificate of legal capacity to marry issued by their respective consulate or embassy which is a document that certifies that no impediments to marriage exist, such as marital status, age, or other factors, as defined by the laws of the respective country.
+Foreign citizens must present a certificate of legal capacity to marry issued by their respective consulate or embassy.
 Once you have filled out the forms and lodged them in the family register you are married regardless of any ceremony, religious or otherwise, you may undertake to mark the occasion.

 If you’re planning on getting married in Queensland you do need some form or ceremony where the minimum legal wording is heard clearly and witnessed by at least two adults.
 This is part of the safeguard regarding consent that is built into our marriage laws.
 The rest, however, is completely up to you.